jacobvinzent/JWT-with-JAVA-on-Qlik-Sense-SaaS/Readme.md

-# Use JWT with Qlik Sensee SaaS and JAVA

 ## Introduction ##
 This article describes how to generate a JSON Web Token (JWT) in a Java web application in order to authenticate a user with Qlik Sense SaaS.